fireeye-ops/cache/README.md

 A cybersecurity company with a renown background in malware detection.

-#### Engineer Lead - October 2015, ongoing
+#### Engineering Lead - October 2015, ongoing

-- led/mentored team of 3 (at most, including myself) devops engineers
+- led/mentored team of 3 (at most, including myself) DevOps engineers
-- taught team on topics like writing well defined Ansible roles, managing database/VM/storage clusters, etc
+- taught team on topics like writing well defined Ansible roles, managing database/VM/storage clusters, deployment practices, etc
 - wrote an internal tool in Rust to make it easier for my team to manage servers

 #### Research Infrastructure Engineer - March 2015, ongoing

 - provided infrastructure support for researchers in FireEye Labs (R&D) and planning/deployment of a few internal services
 - implemented various services and processes for automating Linux systems in the various stages of their lifecycle, mainly via ansible but including other not-yet-public automation software.
 - worked with several distributed systems, including but not limited to Ceph, Cassandra, Elasticsearch, and internal FireEye systems.
 - deployed HA virtualized environment within Labs, which our internal GitHub Enterprise service runs on (that I also am primary maintainer of)